BMIRDS/HealthTranscriptAnnotator/README.md

 `gradle assembleDist`
 This will create a build in the "build" folder and a complete distribution in the "build/distributions" folder.

+To use the distribution, unzip the zip file in the "distributions" folder to where you wish to install the distribution.
+The distribution includes:
+- A "bin" folder with shell scripts to run the program.
+- A "config" folder with configuration files.
+- A "lib" folder with built jar files used by the program.

 # Usage

 ## 1. Dataset